RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 Due to the size of the file schema_seed it was not possible to upload it on GitHub, but a link to access the file schema_seed is available at: (https://drive.google.com/open?id=1WpsmbMC0awZ7BH8lazoiv-t56A2xnMIO).

-**Note:** Genomes20181011Sem_Plasmideo141: Folder containing the 141 complete genomes that created the scheme.
+**Note:** Genomes20181011Sem_Plasmideo141: Folder containing the 141 complete genomes that created the schema.

 ## Step 2: Allele calling